 Believe it or not, scientists are still figuring out exactly how this plays out, but it is safe to assume that it is linked to the increase in blood flow to the muscles and better cellular signaling.
 As for fat loss, things are not as simple.
 It is true that a carnitine deficiency can lead to a slower fat loss process, but as we have previously mentioned, most people do not have this problem.

 Besides, there is little evidence that increasing levels beyond normal brings us closer to fat loss goals.
 Along similar lines, we have to debunk the myth that carnitine helps us build muscles faster, similarly to creatine.
 Yes, some people experience faster progress towards their body composition goals, but the effect is indirect and related to better recovery as well as less mental and physical fatigue.

 So, my piece of advice is not to expect miracles.
 Do your own thing because this supplement will not take your performance to the next level or improve your power output.
 It does not make up for the lack of hard work, warm-up, appropriate equipment, and quality bodybuilding clothes.
 Also, we have to again point out the importance of good eating habits.
 Whether you want to shed some weight or sculpt your body, they are the copper-bottomed bedrock of your efforts.

 The pros and cons

 When it comes to the pros and cons of using L-carnitine, the facts and figures are still not as cut and dry as we would like them to be.
 There is no doubt that supplementation can correct a deficiency and help certain categories of people.
 Then again, it is far from being a one-size-fits-all solution.
 If you are young, healthy, and eat well, it is highly unlikely that L-carnitine will be an essential tool in your supplementation arsenal.
-That being said, it could prove to be a nice asset in terms of post-workout benefits.
+That being said, it could prove to be a nice asset in terms of post-workout benefits and cognitive function.

 About the Author: